civil-ua/civil-ua.github.io/pages/team.md

 <h2 data-magellan-destination="Students_Interns">Students and Interns</h2>
 <a name="Students_Interns"></a>

-{% include team_member member_name="Zhaochen" full_name="Zhaochen Yu" bio='Brian is a WASHU undergraduate student.
+{% include team_member member_name="Zhaochen" full_name="Zhaochen Yu" bio='Zhaochen Yu is an undergraduate student at Shanghai Jiao Tong University.
 Brian is working on the CIViC project with the lab.' image='/assets/img/team/brian_li.jpg' role='Intern' %}

-{% include team_member member_name="Brian_L" full_name="Brian Li" bio='Brian is a WASHU undergraduate student.
+{% include team_member member_name="Runjin" full_name="Runjin Yu" bio='Runjin Yu is an undergraduate student at Shanghai Jiao Tong University.
 Brian is working on the CIViC project with the lab.' image='/assets/img/team/brian_li.jpg' role='Intern' %}

 <!--